EndowTheGreat/Spark/README.md

 ```
 You can choose whether or not to use the ".html" file extension when accessing routes with the server.

 Alright, now onto the actual conversion.
-This can be done using the CLI's convert command
+This can be done using the CLI's convert command:
 ```bash
 $ spark convert -i markdown -o web
 ```